IsraelZablianov/draggable-vue-directive/README.md

 Required: `false`<br>

 In some cases it is useful to know the coordinates of the element when it's been dragged.<br>
-Passing a callback to `draggableValue` will achieve this goal and every time the element is being dragged the callback will be executed with the current position as param.<br>
+Passing a callback to `draggableValue` will achieve this goal and every time the element is being dragged the callback will be executed with 3 params: positionDiff, absolutePosition, event.<br>

 ``` js
   import { Draggable } from 'draggable-vue-directive'